-For each slot having a corresponding index provided by slotIndex, the IAB-MT applies a format provided by a corresponding symbols.

-An IAB-node MT can be provided, by SlotFormatCombinationsPerCell-IAB-MT, a list of slot format combinations applicable for one serving cell and, by SlotFormatIndicator-IAB-MT, a configuration for monitor a DCI format 2_0 indicating a slot format combination, from the list of slot format combinations, over a number of slots as described in Clause 11.1.1.
-In addition to the slot formats in Table 11.1.1-1, an SFI field for an IAB-node MT in DCI format 2_0 can indicate to the IAB-node MT a slot format from the slot formats in Table 14-1.
+An IAB-MT can be provided, by SlotFormatCombinationsPerCell, a list of slot format combinations applicable for one serving cell and, by SlotFormatIndicator, a configuration for monitor a DCI format 2_0 indicating a slot format combination, from the list of slot format combinations, over a number of slots as described in Clause 11.1.1.
+In addition to the slot formats in Table 11.1.1-1, an SFI field for an IAB-MT in DCI format 2_0 can indicate to the IAB-MT a slot format from the slot formats in Table 14-2.